athun-me/GO-microservice-clean-architecture/README.md

 ## Installation

-To install and set up the BookNow Authentication Service, follow these steps:
+To install and set up the GO-microservice-clean-architecture, follow these steps:

 1. Clone the repository: `git clone https://github.com/athunlal/GO-microservice-clean-architecture.git`
 2. Change into the project directory: `cd GO-microservice-clean-architecture`